How to enable cookies in a Firefox browser on your PC or Mac computer

 2. Click the menu button in the upper right hand corner of the browser.
 This appears as three lines.

-3. Click “Preferences.”
+3. Click “Preferences” if you’re on a Mac, or “Options” if on a PC.
 This option is located next to a gear symbol.
-You can also open this menu by using the COMMAND + COMMA shortcut on a Mac.
+You can also open this menu by using the Command + Comma (,) shortcut on a Mac.

 - source